YuchengTaka/Portfolio/Final_Project_Part3_Yucheng.md

  vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

+To sum up, the feedback from part 2 and also after the presentation helps me rethink the relationship between me and my audience and helps me make better decisions in choosing data visualization and telling the story in a more approachable and engaging manner.

 ## The audience
 My audience remains the general public but after getting feedback from the interview and from Professor and TA.
 I rethought my approach to delivering and thinking about how to make people engaged in my study.
 I change the title to Listening to Carbon Footprint to give my audience a hint of music and environmental-related topics.
 I also wish to use simple language and good data visualization to deliver my specialty in Environmental Studies and Music Performances background.
 I think the presentation works well in showcasing the story behind the carbon footprint of music streaming.